tanzui/ots/intl.en-US/API Reference/Operations/BatchWriteRow.md

     -   `tables` contains tables with the same name.

-    -   The name of any table in `tables` does not comply with the [Naming conventions and data types](../../../../intl.en-US/Developer Guide/Wide column model/Naming conventions and data types.md#).
+    -   The name of any table in `tables` does not comply with the [Naming conventions and data types](../../../../reseller.en-US/Developer Guide/Wide column model/Naming conventions and data types.md#).

     -   The primary key is not specified for any row in `tables`, the primary key column name does not comply with the conventions, or the primary key column type is incorrect.

-    -   For any attribute column in `tables`, the column name does not comply with the [Naming conventions and data types](../../../../intl.en-US/Developer Guide/Wide column model/Naming conventions and data types.md#).
+    -   For any attribute column in `tables`, the column name does not comply with the [Naming conventions and data types](../../../../reseller.en-US/Developer Guide/Wide column model/Naming conventions and data types.md#).

     -   Any row in `tables` has an attribute column with the same name as the primary key column.

-    -   The value of any primary key or attribute column in `tables` exceeds the [Restricted items]().
+    -   The value of any primary key or attribute column in `tables` exceeds the [Limits](../../../../reseller.en-US/Developer Guide/Limits.md#).

     -   Any table in `tables` contains rows with identical primary keys.